GasDet-Bonn/tpx3-daq/docs/source/scans.rst

 -------------

 This scan checks the data links of the readout board for connections to Timepix3 ASICs.
-It checks which links are active and for each ative link the following parameters are checked at set for operation:
+It checks which links are active and for each active link the following parameters are checked at set for operation:
    - ChipID of the connected Timepix3
    - Output data link of the connected Timepix3